KeyboardKit/KeyboardKit/README.md

  * Emojis
  * Images

 To keep the keyboard layout nice, the image switcher key is only displayed on notch devices, since they don't have to display a next keyboard button.

- You have to enable "full access" in keyboard settings for haptic feedback and the image keyboard to work.
+Note that you have to enable open access in keyboard settings for haptic feedback and image actions to work.

 To run the demo app, open and run the `KeyboardKit.xcodeproj` project.